• Products

 Apps can also help people find companionship.
 Stitch is an app that helps aging adults find companionship, and it’s not only about dating.
 Stitch promotes the idea of getting together in groups.
 Whether it’s a new movie, exhibit, or just dinner, they make it easy to meet others in a group setting.

-Meetup is another way to meet other people in your areas with similar interests.
+Meetup is another way to meet other people in your area with similar interests through online or in-person events.
 Pick a category you’re interested in and Meetup will let you know of any local events that are taking place.
 Plus, if you’re not sure what you’re interested in, Meetup offers a wide variety of group events on topics such as outdoor adventures, technology, health and wellness, photography, cooking, hobbies and crafts, and many more.
 In essence, this app can help you meet new people, learn new things, find support, get out of your comfort zone, and pursue your passions.

 The Loneliness Syndrome: A Lonely Lifestyle Can Be A Health Risk